wuliwei9278/SSE/SSE-PT/README.md

 - We did not change README file in the baseline folder as it's for codes of the original paper that got released on github.

+- For the option, maxlen is the longest history we would consider; threshold_user is the
 1. To run SSE-PT, do
 ```
 python main.py --dataset=ml-1m --batch_size=128 --train_dir="default"